-Putting on my "granny nanny" hat, I headed over for some fun activities for grandparents and grandchildren yesterday.
-Always on the look out for easy crafts for grand kids, not to mention seniors, I had already planned a toys airplanes day.
+Putting on my “grandparent” hat, I headed over for some fun activities for grandparents and grandchildren yesterday.
+Always on the look out for easy crafts for grand kids, not to mention seniors, I had already planned a “toy airplanes that fly” day.

 Last week, thanks to Target’s sale and my great “Valentine Bonanza,” we actually had some cute and colorful printed ones on paper with a neat design, which were a bit heavier than normal.
 They flew great!
 Even better than our simple paper airplanes.

-Yesterday, we “upped the ante” a bit and had a great time experimenting with different toys airplanes.
+Yesterday, we “upped the ante” a bit and had a great time experimenting with different toy airplanes that fly – at least, are supposed to fly.
 Some were made of balsa wood and others were plastic vinyl rubber band powered model airplanes.

-I have to admit, I was a bit leery trying the balsa wood planes.
-Being a part of the aging Baby Boomers Generation, I have some not-so-fond memories of them from my youth.
+I have to admit, I was a bit leery trying the balsa wood toy airplanes that fly.
+Being a part of the never-aging Baby Boomers Generation, I have some not-so-fond memories of them from my youth.
 It seemed like almost every time I tried to put them together, I would break them.
 And the ones that survived my fumbling broke within the first two or three throws!

 Fortunately, I had bought a couple of extras.
 In the end, we wound up with two useable gliders which then flew “OK.”
 For awhile!
 It was fun, but I’ve scratched these off my list of fun activities for grandparents and grandchildren for now.
-Maybe when they are older, we will try the deluxe balsa model airplane kits and see if those go better.
+Maybe when they are older, we will try the deluxe balsa model airplane kits and see if those are REALLY toy airplanes that fly!

 Next, we pulled out the cheaper of the two plastic toy airplanes.
-These were much easier to assemble and worked really well.
+These were much easier to assemble and GUESS WHAT!
+These were REALLY toy airplanes that fly!
+They worked really well.
 They were still going strong by the end of the day – a miracle with cheap toys and grandboys! 🙂

-All in all, we had a terrific time and learned which toys airplanes we liked the best for the future.
-When it comes to activities for grandparents and grandchildren, that’s a success in any Granny Nannies' book!
+All in all, we had a terrific time and learned which toy airplanes that fly that we liked the best for the future.
+When it comes to activities for grandparents and grandchildren, that’s a success in anyone’s book! 🙂